Douglas-James/Enhanced-Object-Organizer/README.md

 3. Click `Install`, select the `.py` file, and enable the add-on.
 4. Press `M` in Object Mode to use the add-on.

+## Requirements

+- Blender 3.0.0 or higher
+- Python 3.7 or higher
+- Operating System: Windows, macOS, or Linux

 ## How to Use

 1. Select an object in Object Mode.
-2. Press `M` to invoke the organizer dialog.
+2. Press `M` to invoke the "Enhanced Organizer" dialog.
-3. Enter a new object name, collection name, color, and choose whether to save the project.
+3. Enter a new object name, collection name, select a color for the collection, and choose whether to save the project.
 4. Click OK to apply the changes.
+The object will be renamed and moved to the specified collection, and the collection will be visually updated with the selected color.

 ## Shortcuts